Self-reinforcing cascades: A spreading model for beliefs or products of varying intensity or quality

-Figure \ref{fig:clusters} shows that below $p_c$, the cascade size distributions of the SRC feature steep power-law tails with tunable scaling exponents $\tau>2$.
+\paragraph*{\textbf{Extended critical behavior}} Figure \ref{fig:clusters} shows that below $p_c$, the cascade size distributions of the SRC feature steep power-law tails with tunable scaling exponents $\tau>2$.
 The exponent decreases when $p$ increases until reaching $\tau = 2$ at $p = p_c$, as required for the expected cascade size to diverge.
-For larger values of $p$, we find that a robust power-law behavior with exponential cut-off exists well above $p_c$.
+This behavior becomes even more persistent for more heterogeneous branching distributions \cite{supp}.

 Why do we find a critical-like scaling off the critical point?
-The presence of power-law tails in the subcritical regime has recently been proven in the context of killed branching random walks in Ref. \cite{aidekon2013precise}.
-In SRC, this likely occurs because we are looking at cascade size, which is exponentially related to cascade intensity as per Eq.~(\ref{eq:m_k}), and intensity is related to cascade depth which is known to decay exponentially in the subcritical regimes \cite{grimmett1999percolation}.
-This combination of exponentials is a known mechanism to produce power-law tails \cite{newman2005power}.
+By combining all of our analyses, we can: i. estimate the scaling exponents in the subcritical regime, ii. derive the critical exponent, and iii. characterize the exponential cutoffs in the supercritical regime.
+Importantly, the presence of power-law tails in the subcritical regime has recently been proven in the context of killed branching random walks in Ref. \cite{aidekon2013precise} without explicit solutions for the scaling exponents.